iredmail/docs/upgrade/0-upgrade.iredmail.0.8.7-0.9.0.md

 iRedAPD-1.4.4 brings several new plugins, and works with Postfix parameter `smtpd_end_of_data_restrictions` (protocol state `END-OF-MESSAGE`).

+Important note: If you want to manage white/blacklists with iRedAdmin-Pro, you have to enable plugin `amavisd_wblist`.

 Please follow below tutorial to upgrade iRedAPD to the latest stable release:
 [How to upgrade iRedAPD-1.4.0 or later versions to the latest stable release](./upgrade.iredapd.html)